christian-byrne/infinite-parallax/README.md

 ![Johan_Christian_Dahl_-_View_of_Dresden_by_Moonlight-Infinite_Parallax](demo/demo-dresden-parallax.gif)

+Angle of Motion: 160°, Layers: 4 (clouds, horizon, background, foreground), Smoothness: 17.5, FPS: 30

-Low quality, bad color conversion, and short length are just products of requiring a gif for github markdown compiler.
-In the full video, the parallax effect goes until the entire original image is gone
+*Low quality, bad color conversion, and short length are just products of requiring a gif for github markdown compiler.
+In the full video, the parallax effect goes until the entire original image is gone*

 ## Process